-- 1. Cut safety wire (if installed) and remove filler/vent cap located on top of gearbox. - Fill very slowly to center of sight gage.
+- 1. Remove filler/vent cap located on top of gearbox. - Fill very slowly to center of sight gage.
 DO NOT overfill.
 (Less than a tablespoon of oil is usually required.) - 3.
 Reinstall filler/vent cap.
-Be sure metal gasket or rubber o-ring is in place.
-Torque to 100 in.-lb. - Safety wire as before.
-(Safety wire not required if cap is sealed with an o-ring.)
-Be sure safety wire applies tension in direction which would tighten cap. - To add oil to the main gearbox, see maintenance manual.
+Make sure o-ring is in place.
+Torque to 100 in.-lb.

+To add oil to the main gearbox, see maintenance manual.